micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-18-rashi_en.md

 <b>Suppose ten are found there?</b> For anything less he made no request [because] he thought: The flood generation had eight.
 Noach, his children and their wives, and they did not save their generation, and for nine, including counting [God] he had already asked but could not find.

 ### passuk 33
-<b>Hachem departed.</b> Once the defender is silenced the Judge leaves.
+<b>Adonoy departed.</b> Once the defender is silenced the Judge leaves.
 <b>And Avraham returned to his place.</b> Once the Judge leaves, the defender leaves and the prosecutor accuses and as a result: “The two angels came to Sedom,” to destroy.

 >Credit : primo.nli.org.il (metsudah)